Jesse Handsley: Handsley’s contribution

 (1) 3 February 1902.
-Handsley journeyed over the barrier with a party lead by Lieutenant Armitage, under instruction to return within 24 hours.
+Handsley journeyed over the barrier with a partyledd by Lieutenant Armitage, under instruction to return within 24 hours.
 In the haste to leave, a tent was left behind and 5 of the party of 6 occupied a 3-man tent whilst the 6th, Bernacchi, slept outside.
-The surveying party left the next morning, Handsley, who was not yet adept on skis returned to camp after 11 miles.
-By the time the party arrived back at Discovery they had learnt a great deal more about the barrier.
+The surveying party left the next morning, and Handsley, who was not yet adept on skis returned to camp after 11 miles.
+By the time the party arrived back at Discovery ,they had learnt a great deal more about the barrier.